End-Of-Life Doula Services

 • Navigate grief when your relationship with the deceased was complicated

-• Find ways to carry love forward when the person is gone
+• Find ways to carry love and memory forward when the person is gone

-Ideal for: People grieving complicated relationships, those experiencing disenfranchised grief, anyone whose grief doesn’t fit cultural expectations
+Ideal for: People grieving complicated relationships, those experiencing disenfranchised grief, anyone whose grief doesn’t fit cultural expectations, and anyone who would like support and companionship through grief.

 Get started